Commandcracker/RatRater-2-Bypass/README.md

 ---

-Booth bypasses can now be combined to create the ULTIMATE BYPASS jk :D
+Booth bypasses can now be combined to create the ULTIMATE BYPASS jk :P

 [RatRater2]: https://github.com/KTibow/RatRater2